Origin of life

 • “these two things are different kinds of thing, but they are similarly complex”

 The measure we are going to use is the size of a thing's instruction manual.
-For this exercise we will assume that every 'thing' of interest has an instruction manual that describes its form and function.
+For this exercise we will assume that every ‘thing’ of interest has an instruction manual that describes its form and function.
 Each such manual is written by the same person, and that person always uses a consistent writing style and level of detail.
-It doesn't matter what that style and level of detail are because we don't need an absolute measure of complexity, rather we need a relative measure in order to compare the amount of complixity in one thing with the amount of complexity in another thing.
+It doesn't matter what that style and level of detail are because we don't need an absolute measure of complexity, rather we need a relative measure in order to compare the amount of complexity in one thing with the amount of complexity in another thing.

-Let us imagine that our technical author writes the struction manual for a bicycle, and that the bicycle manual contains 6 pages, and then using exactly the same style and level of details, writes the instruction manual for a motorized rickshaw and that this second manual contains 54 pages.
+Let us imagine that our technical author writes the instruction manual for a bicycle, and that the bicycle manual contains 6 pages, and then using exactly the same style and level of details, writes the instruction manual for a motorized rickshaw and that this second manual contains 54 pages.
 We could then say that a motorized rickshaw is nine-times more complex than the bicycle.
 The instruction manual for a lorry might not be much larger than that of the rickshaw, because even though the lorry is physically much larger the complexity of the two vehicles is similar.
 However the instruction manual for an international passenger aeroplane might contain several hundred pages because it is much more complex than the lorry.

 When the technical author writes the technical manuals for living things the manual for a nematode might contain seven pages, and in that case the manual for a snail might be thirty pages, and the manual for a bacteria might be less than one page.
 For a fish or a bird or a mammal, perhaps 850 pages.
 The exact numbers don't matter.
-The important idea is simply that the size of a thing's instruction manual is a measure of the thing's complexity, because the technical author always uses the same writing style and always applies the same level of detail to every description.
+The important idea is simply that the size of a thing's instruction manual is a measure of the thing's complexity, because the imaginary technical author always uses the same writing style and always applies the same level of detail to every description.

 The size of the instruction manual could also be considered a measure of the thing's “information content”.
 Complex things have a higher information content than do simple things, much like heavy things contain more matter (more atoms) than do light things, and large things occupy more space than do small things.

 We can now observe that, according to the academic hypothesis about life, the first life had low complexity (low information content) and that the present life includes things of high complexity (high information content).
-The first 'living' thing would have a very thin instruction manual while a present-day bird would have a very fat instruction manual.
+The first living thing would have a very thin instruction manual while a present-day bird would have a very fat instruction manual.

 The spontaneous process